EliasJRH/RaffleBot.TF/README.md

 **How to use**
 Once you've ensured that you have an up-to-date version of java installed on your computer,
+1. Download and unzip
-1. Go to RaffleBot.TFV3 -> dist, where you'll find run.bat
+2. Go to RaffleBot.TFV3 -> dist, where you'll find run.bat
-2. Run that file
+3. Run that file

 Yes this program is a little janky.
 Yes this works.